 RFID is the most popular Automatic Identification and data collection (AIDC) technology now leaving behind the traditional barcodes.

 Sure, QR codes (quick response codes) are now used more than barcodes but still RFID takes a lead here, since RFID tags use a micro-chip to store data and provide real-time inventory visibility.

 What is RFID then?

-Using correct RFID tags and RFID readers business can move towards a great deal of automation and cut cost but to make a right decision is very crucial.
+Also, using correct RFID tags and RFID readers, businesses can move towards a great deal of automation and cut cost but to make a right decision is very crucial.

 It depends upon the following factors:

-• Do you need fixed screening points or just handheld readers are enough?
-Or a combination of both.
+3. Do you need fixed screening points or just handheld readers are enough?, or a combination of both?

-Choosing a right RFID tag for your business:
+Choosing the right RFID Tag for Your Business:

-Selecting a right RFID tag can transform your business.
-According to a survey report, businesses like retail and logistics are the ones that employ RFID greatly and are the great beneficiary of this technology.
+Selecting the right RFID tag can transform your business.
+According to a survey report, businesses like retail and logistics are the ones that employ RFID greatly and are the great beneficiaries of this technology.

 According to Statista:

-The cost of employing UHG tags in bulk is not huge as well, which makes a fair case of using UHF tags greatly.
+The cost of employing UHF RFID tags in bulk is not high as well, which makes a fair case for using UHF tags.

 UHF RFID tags in retail: